patelk14/hello-world1/README.md

 # hello-world1

-This are the following changes I have amde.
+This are the following changes I have made.